seqeralabs/nf-tower-deployment-aws-marketplace/README.md

 * An AWS Account
 * The AWS CLI tool
-* An RDS MySQL instance
-* SMTP Email Service
-* License and access via AWS Marketplace
+* License subscription via AWS Marketplace

 Nextflow Tower Enterprise is an application server composed mainly of a Java backend, based on the [Micronaut framework](https://micronaut.io/) and web frontend based on the [Angular](https://angular.io/)